smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 The IBM i LSAM sockets communications program actively monitors TCP/IP communications.
 When the LSAM does not receive communication from OpCon for a specified amount of time (according to the communications timing parameters described above), the LSAM sends a warning message to the IBM i Operator Message queue.

 :::tip Example
-The following is a warning message to the IBM i Operator Message queue when communication between the LSAM and OpCon/xps is idle:
+The following is a warning message to the IBM i Operator Message queue when communication between the LSAM and OpCon is idle:

 Message ID: SMA0009